 I'm an acting coach, director, writer and broadcaster, and have collaborated with many national and international practitioners in theatre, film, TV, opera, musical theatre, magic, fashion, music and contemporary dance.

 I was appointed Head of Acting at Central in 2002 and have led several key developments in actor training, including the introduction of the undergraduate three-course training model (Acting, Collaborative and Devised Theatre, Musical Theatre), the design of both the original MA Classical Acting (now MA Acting), and original MA Musical Theatre programmes.
 For several years I served on the executive boards of both the National Council for Drama Training (NCDT), and the Conference of Drama Schools (CDS), and was joint-inaugural chair of Prospero – a European Thematic Network of Higher Vocational Educational Institutes.
-More recently I've been invited to co-found (an as yet un-named) professional International Actor Training hub with five other world leading academies from Beijing, New York, Berlin, Prague and Barcelona.
-It will be launched at an inaugural international festival in Barcelona, December 2016.
+More recently I became one of the inaugural co-founders of a new professional International Actor Training hub with five other world leading academies from Beijing, New York, Berlin, Prague and Barcelona.
+Launched in Barcelona, December 2016, IFTS (International Festival of Theatre Schools) is an international network promoting intercultural exchange.

 I studied Drama at Crewe & Alsager College (Manchester Metropolitan University), and Royal Holloway College, London University.
 Before Central, I taught acting in both the conservatoire and university sectors, including Mountview Academy of the Arts, Brighton Polytechnic, Brunel University, and Sussex University.
 I've given acting masterclasses & workshops at theatres, cultural institutions and universities across Europe (e.g. Institut del Teatre, Barcelona, University of the Arts, Helsinki, Universitat der Kunst, Berlin, DAMU, Prague), and have a longstanding association with the Theatre Royal Haymarket, London as a ‘resident master'.